BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

-User research should not be a one-sided extraction of collaboration between researchers and users.
+User research should not be a one-sided extraction of information, but a collaboration between researchers and users.
 Since researchers initiate research efforts, it is up to them to create frameworks that respect users’ privacy.
 That means upfront disclosures, open collaboration, and transparency about how research results are used.

 </div>